 In this loop the roll must be centered at the top of the loop.
-If the middle point of the roll is 10 degrees away from the apex of the loop, the deduction is 2.0 points.
+If the roll begins 5 degrees before the apex and ends 15 degrees after the apex, the middle point of the roll is 5 degrees away off center, which is a 1.0 point deduction.